Meet our Founder:

 Joy Chen 陈愉

-Joy Chen 陈愉 is the world-renowned leadership coach and speaker whom the Wall Street Journal pronounced a "Lean-in Guru" and the Los Angeles Times refers to simply as "The Networker."
-She is the Founder and CEO of JOYOUS, a leadership development firm for Asian Americans.
-Joy previously served as a Deputy Mayor of Los Angeles and as an executive search consultant and coach to Fortune 500 companies.
+Joy Chen 陈愉 is the world-renowned career coach and speaker whom the Wall Street Journal pronounced a "Lean-in Guru" and the Los Angeles Times refers to simply as "The Networker."
+She is the Founder and CEO of JOYOUS, a career coaching and leadership development firm for Asian Americans.
+Joy previously served as a Deputy Mayor of Los Angeles and as an executive recruiter to Fortune 500 companies.

 Born in the U.S. to immigrant parents, Joy began her career as a real-estate developer.
 At age 31, she was appointed a Deputy Mayor of Los Angeles, a position she used to spearhead education and workforce development projects to help a generation of Angelenos gain the skills and knowledge to compete in 21st century jobs.

-Upon leaving public service, Joy joined Heidrick & Struggles as an executive search consultant and coach for Fortune 500 companies across North America, Europe and Asia.
+Upon leaving public service, Joy joined Heidrick & Struggles as an executive recruiter for Fortune 500 companies across North America, Europe and Asia.
 She also wrote a Chinese/English careers blog to teach other Chinese how to get to the top.
 The blog went viral on Chinese social media worldwide, prompting a publisher in China to recruit Joy to write a book for women there.

 The success of that book, Do Not Marry Before Age 30《30岁前别结婚》and her second best-seller, How to Get Lucky in Your Career《30岁趁势二位》, launched Joy as a celebrity executive coach and career guru in China.

 For clients including Procter & Gamble, Volvo, and Weber Shandwick, Joy coached and trained Chinese employees to develop the skills to thrive and lead in a global environment.
 And she packaged this training into online courses and social media which have helped millions to unleash their full potential in career and life.